6. Various Aspects of Daily Work

 $ mkdir my_archives

-$ ptxdist export_src my_archives
+$ ptxdist export-src my_archives

 PTXdist will now collect all source archives to the my_archives/ directory.